kukuu/integration/sytem-design-news-feed-.md

 # System Design - News Feed

-The feed poat should contain  a list of feed posts users can interact with.
+The feed post should contain  a list of feed posts users can interact with.

  - RADIO Framework https://www.greatfrontend.com/front-end-system-design-playbook/framework